wsingleton/191216-java-usf/Week_4/java-web-app-deploy-tomcat-with-maven.md

         }
 	```

-  - Step 10: Use the command `mvn tomcat7:deploy` to execute the Maven goal to build and deploy the application to the locally running Tomcat Web Server
+  - Step 10: Use the command `mvn tomcat7:deploy` to execute the Maven goal to build and deploy the application to the locally running Tomcat Web Server.
+The application can be managed through the use of other Maven goal commands provided by the `tomcat7-maven-plugin` or through the Tomcat Web App Manager GUI found at `http://localhost:8080/manager/html`.